 2: Manuscript Structure

-Manuscript literature and tenses must be structured as Title; Abstract; Keywords; Article Highlights; Introduction; Materials and Methods; Results and Discussion; Conclusion; Acknowledgements and References submitted in a file with limited size.
+Manuscript structure must be concluded : Title; Abstract; Keywords; Introduction; Materials and Methods; Results and Discussion; Conclusion; Conflict of interest ; Acknowledgements and References submitted in a file with limited size.

 2-1: Numbers of Pages

 The numbers of pages of research must not exceed 15 pages including references.

 The Title should be brief and not more than 18 words.
 Do not use ‘&’ symbol and avoid using abbreviations.
 The title should be clear, expressive, limited, and understood.

 The titles are written with (Bold, size 14) and positioned in the middle of the page, the first letter of each word should be written capital letters

 The Article Must be contained the Author (s) Name, Affiliations and Email of each author, with Insert the link of the ORCID account with the name of of each author.

 An abstract of 150 to 250 words that sketch the purpose of the study; basic procedures; main findings its novelty; discussions and the principal conclusions, should not contain any undefined abbreviations or references.

 Provide 3 to 5 keywords that can be used for indexing purposes.
 Keywords should not repeat the words of the manuscript title or contain abbreviations and shall be written in alphabetical order as separated by a semicolon.
 Abbreviations should be defined at first mention and used consistently thereafter through the text.
 Keywords should be included not more than one line and abbreviations are not used in keywords unless they are familiar or known like DNA or pH.